vtex/vtex-courses/courses/service-course/06_clients-masterdata/en.md

   ```

-4. If our product is already saved, we need to update it by incrementing its count. **Master Data** has a method that allows us to update an existing document or create a new document if the document does not exist - `createOrUpdateEntireDocument`.
-To use this method and implement the incrementation on the Master Data entity, in the same file that was changed before, right after the logline of _saved product_, add this code:
+4. If our product is already saved, we need to update it by incrementing its count. **Master Data** has a method that allows us to update an existing document or create a new document, if the document does not exist - `createOrUpdateEntireDocument`.
+To use this method and implement the incrementation on the Master Data entity, in the same file that was changed before, right after the log line of _saved product_, add this code:

    ```diff
    //node/event/updateLiveUsers.ts